 - aren’t currently in education, employment or training

 - are Australian/New Zealand citizens, permanent residents of Australia humanitarian visa holders

 The Being Herd Pathways program is delivered by batyr and is funded by the NSW Government as part of the Youth Employment Innovation Challenge.
-The program is currently being delivered in the Central Coast/Hunter and Western Sydney regions – the program may also be available in other regions towards the end of 2019.
+The program is currently available in the Central Coast/Hunter, Illawara, New England/North West, North Coast, Southern Highlands/Shoalhaven and Western Sydney regions – the program may also be available in other regions towards the end of 2019.
 The Youth Employment Innovation Challenge is a $10 million NSW Government program that provides funding to innovative solutions and ideas that help young people find employment in NSW.